 This article was written by Wendy Tibbitts for the Amersham Society/Amersham Museum newsletter and is reproduced here with permission.

-Copyright in these three pictures is held by the Marie-Louise von Motesiczky Charitable Trust 2015.
+Copyright of these three pictures is held by;

 In 1941, on the corner of Chestnut Lane and Chestnut Close, stood 86 Chestnut Lane, otherwise known as ‘Cornerways’.
 The house belonged to the artist Marie-Louise von Motesiczky, and her Mother, Henrietta.
 They lived there with their Housekeeper, Marie Hauptmann, until around 1950.
 It had a large garden where they kept chickens and grew vegetables.
 The house still exists, but a more recent dwelling has taken over the corner position.